roualdes/testbank/README.md

 TestBank's GitHub repository comes with a command line interface, `cli.js`, which attempts to help with testing exercises/solutions and entering exercises/solutions into the database.
+The `node` commands below must be run from the root directory of this repository.

 ### Testing